Euphredes/Euphredes/README.txt

            AN EPIC

-           A BOOK FOR THE SOFT
+           A BOOK FOR THE EVASIVE

            Publishing